My goal is to lose weight

 My goal is to lose weight!

-Still, it’s important to ensure that you’re eating enough calories to provide your body with the nutrients it needs, even if you’re trying to lose weight.
-The most important part of any weight loss plan is sustainability.
 This is why many experts recommend small calorie reductions to promote sustainable weight loss.
-For example, many fad diets recommend restricting your calorie intake to around 1,000–1,200 calories per day, which is not enough for most healthy adults.
+Many fad diets suggest eating only 1,000 to 1,200 calories each day.
+This amount is not enough for most healthy adults.
 You can use a calorie calculator to properly count.

-Calories goal for weight loss.
+Calories goal for weight loss

 How to reduce calorie intake?